-Construction of the Museum is expected to take approximately three years, having started in early 2018 and finishing in 2021.
+Construction of the Museum is expected to take approximately five years, having started in early 2018 and finishing in 2023.
 The Museum of Narrative Art will be a five-story, 115-foot-tall building.
 Nearly one-third of the proposed building’s 290,000 sf will be dedicated to gallery space, with other program elements including a movie theater, lecture hall, library, restaurant and several digital classrooms.
 A publicly accessible green roof terrace will cap the building, while a 2,425-space parking complex will be located underneath.
 The new museum and surrounding 11-acre public space is set to revitalize Los Angeles’ Exposition Park.

 ENGEO is undertaking geotechnical and environmental engineering for the project.

 In the course of our geotechnical engineering design on the museum, the base-isolation designer concluded that the ground motions considered in their initial design would result in excessive movements of the structure.
 A re-design would likely have led to significant impacts to schedule and budget.
 Furthermore, the re-design would have necessitated larger structural elements (e.g., columns and beams), resulting in a less aesthetic structure.
 This prompted the team to apply a new approach to more accurately and precisely predict the ground motions for the site, possibly reducing the amplitudes predicted for the design earthquake.